Heimdal

 Contents:

-If you run an MSP business, choosing a remote monitoring and management (RMM) platform will be a critical business decision.
+If you run an MSP (Managed Service Provider) business, choosing the right remote monitoring and management (RMM) platform is one of the most critical IT decisions you’ll make.

 Introducing NinjaOne

-NinjaOne provides managed service providers (MSPs) with a wide range of tools to remotely monitor and manage their customers’ IT networks and devices.
+NinjaOne a leading RMM and IT operations platform and provides managed service providers (MSPs) with a wide range of tools to remotely monitor and manage their customers’ IT networks and devices.

-The platform allows you to perform all essential RMM tasks, including endpoint management, patch management, software deployment, monitoring, scripting and automation.
+The platform supports key RMM functions including endpoint management, real-time monitoring, automated patch management, software deployment, scripting, and more.

 NinjaOne bills itself as “the world’s easiest-to-use unified IT operations platform”.